BDC Hamburger Icon

 • Withholding federal income tax refunds

-• Offsetting your bank account(s)
+• Offsetting your bank accounts

-• Increase cash flow.
-As soon as you start struggling to make your loan payments, identify ways to improve your cash flow and reduce business expenses.
+• Increase cash flow: As soon as you start struggling to make your loan payments, identify ways to improve cash flow and reduce business expenses.
 For example, try renegotiating with vendors and reducing the shifts hourly employees work.
 You can also lower the salary you draw from your business to raise cash.

 TipBottom line